LA PALMA: HIKING LA ISLA BONITA. FROM CRATERS TO CLOUD FOREST

 DEPOSIT

-A deposit of €300 is required to reserve a place on the tour.
-The Deposit should be paid immediately to ensure that the tour company Rumbo a Picos can confirm your reservation & to ensure that the minimum number required to run the tour has been reached.
+A 20% deposit is required to reserve a place on the tour.
+The Deposit should be paid immediately to confirm your reservation with the tour company Rumbo a Picos and to ensure the minimum number required to run the tour has been reached.

 FINAL PAYMENT